 Myth: OFWs can simply arrive in Dubai and land a job

-Some friends might cite friends of their friends who have gone through the gruelling experience at Philippine immigration and got a pass to take their flight to Dubai as tourists.
+Some friends might cite friends of their friends who have gone through the grueling experience at Philippine immigration and got a pass to take their flight to Dubai as tourists.
 You might be encouraged to take the same route of flying to Dubai with a tourist visa and take the risk of applying there instead of a legitimate working visa from a job offer before leaving the Philippines.

 Reality: Filipino tourists have difficulty in landing jobs

 Or at least the jobs they desire and the benefits they are expected to receive.
 As a tourist in Dubai, you have limited leverage as recruiters are well aware you are in the emirate on a limited duration.
-At some point you need to choose between accepting a low-ball job offer or return empty handed, wasting money, time and effort.
+At some point you need to choose between accepting a low-ball job offer or return empty-handed, wasting money, time and effort.
 There are also Filipinos who offer in-demand skills or highly-relevant experience and got job offers with nice perks, but we think they are an exception than the norm.

 Myth: Most OFWs live in high-rise buildings in Dubai